openstax/research-wrst/README.md

 python -m wrst.app
 ```

+(if you get a `KeyError` you need to add the variables from the `.env` file to your environment)

 You can then open your browser and type the following URL:

 ```
 http://127.0.0.1:5000/login_test
 ```

-which should show the wrst consent form for tesst users.
+which should show the wrst consent form for test users.

 ## Other configurations